gestalt-config/gestalt/README.md

 Then, when there is a reload, the ConfigContainer or proxy decoder will get and cache the new configuration.
 Ensuring you always have the most recent value.

-The following example shows a simple use case for ConfigContainer.
+The following example shows a simple use case for ConfigContainer where the config source is reloaded.
 ```java
 Map<String, String> configs = new HashMap<>();
 configs.put("some.value", "value1");